top of page

 Tongue root tension is a very common issue experienced by singers and speakers alike.

-There are many causes of tongue root tension, but essentially it is the result of too much misplaced effort when using our voice.
-Effort that isn't released becomes tension and the tension can become a habit that you may not even notice.
+There are many causes of tongue root tension, but essentially it is the result of misplaced effort when using our voice.
+Effort that isn't released becomes tension and the tension easily becomes a habit that you may not even notice.

 Unlike most structures of the vocal anatomy, your tongue is easy to feel and can become the “go to” in all sorts of vocal tasks, such as projecting or singing high in your range.
 Tongue root tension can also happen when you are mentally or physically tired.
-If your body doesn't help to support your voice, your tongue can often kick in to try to stabilise it.
+If your body doesn't help to support your voice, your tongue will kick in to give stability instead.

 Unfortunately, this strategy is counterproductive.
 Before you know it, tongue root tension becomes part of your habit as a singer or speaker; you are left with a tight sensation under your chin and wondering why voicing feels so effortful.